 Max penalty: A ban, 3 points and a £1,000 fine

 With drive-thrus being a popular option for travellers needing grub on the go, drivers are encouraged to use contactless payments.
 But if you use the likes of Google Pay and Apple Pay at the drive-thru window, you could be penalised for using your mobile phone while driving.

 5 top tips to stay chilled while you’re on the road

 Planning a trip in the heatwave?
-We asked the experts at Scrap Car Comparison for their five top tips while you’re on the road this summer.
+We asked the experts at Scrap Car Comparison for their five top tips while you’re on the road in a heatwave.

 - Have your windows open for local driving and shorter journeys, and then switch to air con when using the motorway and for faster driving.
 The wind resistance created by open windows will use more petrol than running the air con.

 - Keep cool packs in the car – they don’t necessarily need to be chilled.
 These can be applied to the forehead and wrists.

 - Stay hydrated, take regular breaks and avoid driving during the hottest parts of the day.

 - Park your vehicle out of direct sunlight and in the shade where possible.
 If you can’t avoid the sunlight, use a windscreen sunshade across your dashboard to keep all of your touchpoints such as the steering wheel and gear stick nice and cool.
 You may also want to cover exposed metal such as seat belt buckles and child car seat harness fittings.